 Decorating your bike so it looks unique will make it more fun to ride, less likely to be taken by mistake, and make it easier to find in a sea of bikes.
 Hint: Decorations that are tall or stick up higher than normal bike height may make it easier to locate when it's in the middle of a huge parking area such as those near the big sound camps.

 Those flying in have two basic choices for a bike - buy a cheap one or rent one.
-Wally Mart has bikes in the $80 range as of this writing.
+If you do not plan on taking your bike home, please buy a Huffy Cranbrook Cruiser 26" - these can be donated to the Yellow Bike program when you are done with it and helps increase the amount of loaner bikes available.
+Wally Mart has them in the $95 range as of this writing.
 There is also the option of renting a bike in Reno.
 Bike rentals are used to raise money for a good cause and usually announced in the Jack Rabbit Speaks Newsletter shortly before the event.

-If you bought a bike, don't leave it on the playa as moop - there are organizations that will restore them and donate them to worthy causes.
-Again get the info from the Jack Rabbit Speaks Newsletter.
+If you bought a bike, don't leave it on the playa as moop - there are organizations that will restore them and donate them to worthy causes Such as the Reno Bike Project.
+Again there may be additional info in the Jack Rabbit Speaks Newsletter.

 Throughout the city you will see thousands of chartreuse green bikes with "yellow bike" stenciled on them.
 These are loaner bikes that you can just hop on and ride.
 As soon as you get off it becomes a ride for someone else.